Cleveland Institute of Music Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Cleveland Institute of Music, approximately 49% of students took out student loans averaging $9,491 a year.
-That adds up to $37,964 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Cleveland Institute of Music, approximately 52% of students took out student loans averaging $6,778 a year.
+That adds up to $27,112 over four years for those students.

 How Much Money Do Cleveland Institute of Music Graduates Make?students who graduate with a bachelor's degree from Cleveland Institute of Music make about $40,100 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $39,802 per year.
-Also, graduates in your major field may make more.
+This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
+However, certain majors may produce higher-paying graduates.

 Location of Cleveland Institute of Music